 Phuket doesn’t apologize for its contradictions.
-The island holds a Michelin-starred dining scene 10 minutes from the oldest Sino-Portuguese shophouses in Thailand, elephant sanctuaries in the hills above Kamala, and a coastline that still has places where you can anchor a longtail and swim alone.
+The island holds a Michelin-starred dining scene 10 minutes from the oldest Sino-Portuguese shophouses in Thailand.
+There are elephant sanctuaries in the hills above Kamala, and a coastline that still has places where you can anchor a longtail and swim alone.
 It also has Bangla Road.
 All of it is real.
 All of it is Phuket.

-I’ve been coming here long enough to remember when the Big Buddha’s marble surface was still being laid piece by piece, and to watch Maya Bay close, recover, and reopen under visitor limits that actually work.
+We’ve been covering the island long enough to remember when the Big Buddha’s marble surface was still being laid piece by piece, and to watch Maya Bay close, recover, and reopen under visitor limits that actually work.
 The island changes.
-What stays constant is the density: you can move from temple to beach to jungle to night market in a single day without feeling like you’re cheating any of them.
+What stays constant is the density.
+You can move from temple to beach to jungle to night market in a single day without feeling like you’re cheating any of them.

-This guide covers the 10 things worth your time in 2026, written in the order I’d actually recommend them, with the specific details that don’t make it into the brochure and the honest limitations that should shape how you plan.
+This guide covers the 10 things worth your time in 2026, ordered the way we’d actually recommend approaching them.
+It includes the specific details that don’t make it into the brochure and the honest limitations that should shape how you plan.

-Quick Picks: Best Things to Do in Phuket at a Glance
+Quick picks of the best things to do in Phuket at a glance

 1. Big Buddha (พระพุทธมิ่งมงคล เอกนาคคีรี)